 One tribal energy assistance program at the Department is the Tribal Energy Program within the Office of Energy Efficiency and Renewable Energy (EERE).
-This Program offers financial and technical assistance to tribes through government-to-government partnerships that enable tribal leaders to power Indian reservations with clean, renewable energy; enhance education and training for tribal nations on various energy options; and improve local tribal economies and the environment.
-To support this mission, DOE has issued two funding opportunity announcements for the deployment of renewable energy and energy efficiency in Indian Country.
+This Program offers financial and technical assistance to tribes through government-togovernment partnerships that enable tribal leaders to power Indian reservations with clean, renewable energy; enhance education and training for tribal nations on various energy options; and improve local tribal economies and the environment.
+To support this mission, DOE has issued two funding opportunity announcements for the deployment of renewable energy; and option of the environment.

+To support this mission, DOÈ has issued two funding opportunity announcements for the deployment of renewable energy and energy efficiency in Indian Country.
 The hope is through the resulting projects DOE's investment of \$4.5 million in FY 2008 will reduce tribes' use of fossil fuel and enable economic development within these Native communities.

 In FY 2009 the EERE tribal program will continue critical energy assessment and technical assistance activities.
-Also, the activities will include ongoing project/program management, training, internships, and technical assistance through DOE
+Also, the activities will include ongoing project/program management, training, internships, and technical assistance through DOE laboratories.

 Another initiative is a Tribal Electrification study to support tribal acquisitions of energy, as contemplated by Title V. DOE is commissioning this study in the Office of Electricity Delivery and Energy Reliability.
 This study is being conducted by the Chickasaw Nation with the goal of determining where the greatest needs for electrification exist on the reservation.
 Upon completion of this study, it will provide a road map of next steps in this important matter.
+Section 503 of EPACT, which added new provisions to Title XXVI of the Energy

-Section 503 of EPACT, which added new provisions to Title XXVI of the Energy Policy Act of 1992, mandated a report on "the use by Indian tribes of Federal power allocations of the power marketing administration (or power sold by the South-western Power Administration) to or for the benefit of Indian tribes in a service area of the power marketing administration."
+Section 503 of EPACT, which added new provisions to Title XXVI of the Energy Policy Act of 1992, mandated a report on "the use by Indian tribes of Federal power allocations of the power marketing administration (or power sold by the Southwestern Power Administration) to or for the benefit of Indian tribes in a service area of the power marketing administration."
 (EPACT used the singular "power marketing administration" although there are four such administrations.)
 This report was submitted to Congress in December 2007.

 Another provision of interest to tribal governments is the tribal loan guarantees authorized under Title V of EPACT.
 While DOE isn't implementing Title V loan guarantees at this time, tribal governments and entities are permitted to participate in Title XVII solicitations issued by the Department's Loan Guarantee Office.
-The In the AVII solicitations issued by the Department's Loan Guarantee Office.
 The Title XVII program is designed for projects that employ advanced technologies that avoid, reduce, or sequester air pollutants or anthropogenic (manmade) emissions of greenhouse gases.
 Under the Consolidated Appropriations Act for 2008, DOE has authority until September 30, 2009 to issue loan guarantees for qualified projects such as Uranium Enrichment, Coal Based Power, Advanced Coal Gasification, Renewables, and Electricity Delivery.
-It is anticipated that future solicitations will be forthcoming in the pear future appropriate the availability and methods of coal-line. forthcoming in the near future announcing the availability and methods of applying for loan guarantees.
+It is anticipated that future solicitations will be forthcoming in the near future announcing the availability and methods of applying for loan guarantees.